Year of Call: 2009

 Predominantly Defence but also on the CPS list Level 1 as well as the SFO Disclosure Panel.

 She is instructed on a regular basis to deal with Registrant’s regulatory proceedings at all levels including restoration applications, interim orders, substantive order reviews and substantive hearings.
-She has currently had conduct of over 50 substantive hearings including a complex 8 handed case lasting 7 weeks.

 She undertook a secondment in-house at the Serious Fraud Office for 24 months as disclosure counsel working on two complex and ongoing investigations.
-She is fully trained in the use of the AUTONOMY program and security cleared to SC level.

 She has acquired good working knowledge of all aspects of fraud work, including confiscation and money laundering.
 For example her work at the SFO included being on the disclosure team for a £400 million Ponzi property fraud scheme, the largest case of its kind ever in the UK.